osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added some extra aimed projectiles to Strangelove after ground collision like it used to be pre v3.0
         - Added a small sound for hornets when they sting to replace the flare sound.
         - Added puff of smoke to Instamountain
+        - Added descriptions to the damaging building accessories
         - Increased damage from lasers some
         - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
         - New projectile model for MOAB by Bobirov